Beerooke31/CupcakeSmash2025/content/step_8/_index.md

 `let holes = document.querySelectorAll('.hole');`

 In that step we're telling JavaScript "Hey, find me all the cupcake holes on the page and put them into a neat list!"
 This list is what programmers call an **array**.
 It might look something like this:

 `holes = [hole 0, hole 1, hole 2, hole 3, ... hole 8]`.

-Yes you are seeing this correctly, in JavaScript, **arrays start counting at 0**.
-So, the`[0]`in`holes[0]` is what tells JavaScript to just get the first cupcake hole on the page.
+Yes, you are seeing this correctly!
+In JavaScript, **arrays start counting at 0**.
+So, the `[0]` in `holes[0]` is what tells JavaScript to just get the first cupcake hole on the page.

 <p align="start">
 <img src=../step_2/plain_cupcake2.svg width="20">